thenexthub/Codira/docs/OptimizationTips.rst

 To eliminate the cost of copying large values adopt copy-on-write behavior.
 The easiest way to implement copy-on-write is to compose existing copy-on-write data structures, such as Array.
-Swift arrays are values, but the content of the array is not copied around every time the array is passed as an argument because it features copy-on-write traits.
+Codira arrays are values, but the content of the array is not copied around every time the array is passed as an argument because it features copy-on-write traits.